-Clients may be eligible for reduced fees with respect to certain investments under various arrangements negotiated by us on behalf of all or a subset of our clients.
-The fees may be based on the aggregation of our clients' investments in a fund or with a manager for the purpose of taking advantage of the fee reductions, and to determine the applicable fee rate.
-The fees charged by underlying investments may change without notice based on the actions of our other clients, if the fee arrangements between the underlying investments and the Firm change, or if a client terminates its agreement with us.
-The Firm recommends and invests client investments in funds or managers that have fee breaks contingent on a certain aggregate amount of our clients' capital being invested.
-When doing so, the Firm's investment decision or recommendation is based solely on the specific client's best interests and does not take into consideration any potential fee impact on clients.
+Clients may be eligible for reduced fees and preferential terms with respect to certain investments under various arrangements negotiated by us on behalf of all or a subset of our clients.
+The fees and/or terms may be based on the aggregation of our clients' investments in a fund or with a manager.
+Therefore, the fees charged or terms offered by underlying investments may change without notice for a number of reasons including, but not limited to, the investment decisions of other clients or investment teams, subsequent changes to negotiated arrangements between the underlying investments and the Firm, or client terminations of our advisory agreements.
+When we recommend and invest clients in funds or managers that offer preferential terms or fees contingent on a certain aggregate amount of our clients'

+capital being invested, the investment decision or recommendation is based solely on the specific client's best interests and does not take into consideration any potential fee impact on other clients.